 Scalability is likely that the biggest obstacle to mainstream adoption of decentralized ledgers.
 Last week, Constellation, a team of ex-blockchain developers emerged from stealth mode with a unique solution: remove the block from the blockchain.

-Enter Constellation.
-We are joined today by CTO Wyatt Meldman-Floch and Zac Russell the Head of Marketing.
+We are joined by Constellation CTO Wyatt Meldman-Floch and Zac Russell the Head of Marketing.

 This team knows the problems of legacy blockchain protocols first hand.
 Upon experiencing the congestion of the Ethereum blockchain during a previous attempt to build a DApp, they pivoted to build, from the ground up, a platform protocol that relies on a horizontally scalable directed acyclic graph (DAG).

 Check this out for the differences between “traditional” blockchains and DAGs – [“traditional”!
 Like they’ve been around for decades!]

 DAGs are controversial subjects to some blockchainers.
 But then again, blockchain is a controversial subject to many industries…so all’s fair!

 Not only does the Constellation team predict the realization of a transaction throughput several thousand times faster than most blockchains, but they believe they can achieve such speeds without the use of the plutocratic proof-of-stake mechanisms.